-(I used Fee Brothers West Indian Orange Bitters)
+- 2-3 dashes of orange bitters I used Fee Brothers West Indian Orange Bitters

 - 1 piece of fresh orange peel

-- 2 oz. bacon fat, melted (the smokier the bacon, the better)
+- 2 oz bacon fat melted (the smokier, the better)

 - In a cocktail shaker, combine bacon bourbon, maple syrup, a few dashes of bitters, and ice.
 Shake and strain into a rocks glass.